Stuycs-K/final-project-4-zabranov-max-kumar-suhana/Game/WORKLOG.md

 Added new maps, difficulties, boss rabbit, fixed bullet bug, and made it so you can't place towers on path

+### 6/9

+Merged to main and fixed conflicts, added music, sprites for new towers, sounds for attacking, fixed restart button, fixed map button, and made rabbit sprites flip depending on direction

 ### 5/30

 ## Suhana Kumar